melonproject-archive/documentation/chapters/fund.md

 A public mapping which specifies all asset token addresses which have been enabled for subscription to the water<b>melon</b> fund.
 &nbsp;

-`mapping (address => mapping (address => uint)) public lockedAssetsForInvestor`
+`mapping (address => bool) public hasInvested`

-A public (compound) mapping associating a subscription asset token address to an investor address to a quantity of the asset token.
-This mapping is used by the contract to lock and hold the investor's subscription token until the request can be either executed or cancelled.
+A public mapping which indicates whether an address has previously subscribed to the fund.
+This mapping is for informational purposes only.
 &nbsp;

+address[] public historicalInvestors

+A public array of addresses listing all addresses which have ever subscribed to the fund.
+This mapping is for informational purposes only.

 #### Public Functions